richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 ### Working directory is not defined

 It is not defined what the current working directory is at the start of a perl program.
-So Perl::LanguageServer makes no assumtion about it.
-To solve the problem you can set the directory via cwd configurationm parameter in launch.json for debugging.
+So Perl::LanguageServer makes no assumptions about it.
+To solve the problem you can set the directory via cwd configuration parameter in launch.json for debugging.

 ### Module not found when debugging or during syntax check

 If you reference a module with a relative path or if you assume that the current working directory is part of the Perl search path, it will not work.
-Instead set the perl include path to a fixed absolue path.
+Instead set the perl include path to a fixed absolute path.
 In your settings.json do something like:

 ```
     "perl.perlInc": [